 Karnak Temple

-Temples are the main drawcard in Luxor but it’s also the place to pick up authentic porcelain scarabs and alabaster statues.
+Temples are Luxor’s main drawcard but are also the place to pick up authentic porcelain scarabs and alabaster statues.
 The first stop on the itinerary was Karnak Temple, a sprawling complex where you’ll find obelisks, a sacred lake, sphinxes and an incredible open-air hall of columns with traces of colour still visible.

 We went later in the day and watched the sunset in the temple, leaving just as the gates were shutting.
 You’re not allowed to take photos at the Valley of the Kings and once again, guides don’t accompany you inside the tombs.
 Instead, we sat on benches under open shades and listened as Waleed explained the history of the Valley of the Kings.